eelias13/oberon0c/README.md

 node wasm_lib.js
 ```

 ## Authors and Acknowledgements

-- **Max Galetskiy**: Co-author of the compiler.
+- **Max Galetskiy**: Co-author of the initial compiler, continuing its development in [oberon0c](https://github.com/max-galetskiy/oberon0c).
-- **Elias Maier**: Co-author of the compiler, developing the WebAssembly target.
+- **Elias Maier**: Co-author of the initial compiler, continuing my working on WebAssembly support.
-- **Michael Grossniklaus**: Provided the initial skeleton and scanner as part of the University of Konstanz course.

-For the another direction of the same project, see [max-galetskiy/oberon0c](https://github.com/max-galetskiy/oberon0c).
+- **Prof. Dr. Michael Grossniklaus**: Lecturer of the course at the University of Konstanz, where this project was developed.
+He is also developing a more compleat version [oberon-lang](https://github.com/zaskar9/oberon-lang).